-One of my besties and I had the to opportunity to travel to Cuba and love it!
-Cuba is one of those places that you’ve heard so many things about and get there and its not at all what you expected.
+One of my besties and I had the opportunity to travel to Cuba and love it!
+Cuba is one of those places that you’ve heard so many things about and gets there and its not at all what you expected.
 Well, maybe not for you but that was the case for me.
 The Cuban people were very friendly and welcoming.
 Travel to Cuba was a great experience however there are a few important things that you will need to know if you plan to travel to Cuba.

 ✨ The Requirements for U.S. Citizens to Travel to Cuba (traveling directly from the U.S. directly to Cuba).

 Travel to Cuba may be a little overwhelming for some but it really doesn’t have to be.
 You should always confirm what is required to travel to Cuba (or any country as a matter of fact) directly with a government official (Ex.
 U.S Department of State).
-Currently for travel to Cuba the following is required:
+Currently, for travel to Cuba the following is required:

 - Your passport must be valid at the time of entry/exit and two pages are required for entry/exit stamps.